 You will each have an in-school mentor who will meet with you every week and a TES Pathway tutor who will monitor your on-line work and meet with you for half a day each term, in school to guide and chart your progress.

-Yes.
-We offer a 3 day a week in school programme, that normally takes 4 terms to complete.
+We offer a Part Time programme that entails 3 days a week in school and 1 day equivalent of online learning in your own time, that normally takes 4 terms to complete.
 It isn’t designed for everyone one but for exceptional trainees who would struggle to train full time it has proven over the past few years to have been very successful with 100% completion and employment rates.
 If you feel this is the route for you contact us to discuss this route as soon as possible.

-Our course begins in September each year.
+Our course begins at the start of September each year.
 However we encourage you to apply as early as possible once the application window opens in October so that we can place you in the best school for you; we can arrange in-school experience if you want that and for those on eligible courses, you can complete the appropriate SKE for your subject.
 Additionally, ESD, TES and placement schools will also run induction days in the summer term prior to the course starting.

 At Essex School Direct we begin the placement discussions as soon as you apply.
 We listen to your preferences and match that to local school availability.
-Additionally, we also operate a ‘Grow you own model’ where, if you are already linked to a partnership school we strive to place you there, if that suits both parties.
+Additionally, we also operate a ‘Grow you own model’ where, if you are already linked to a partnership school, we will strive to place you there if that suits both parties.
 Typically, trainees are interviewed at the school they will be placed at and have that confirmed on the day of interview.

-ITT Tuition costs £9,250 for the QTS + PGCE option that 95% of trainees choose.
+In the year 2022-22, ITT Tuition fees are £9,250 for the QTS + PGCE option that 95% of trainees choose.
 A small number choose not to do the PGCE course and the fee for the QTS only course is £8,600.
 The fees can be paid by a tuition loan from the Student Loan Company and all students can also apply for maintenance loans.

-Bursaries apply for some secondary subjects secondary subjects (but not all) and for Primary with Maths courses.
-Bursaries for 2022-23 have not yet been published.
-Visit our Bursaries page for the most up-to-date information about bursaries for 2021-22.
+Bursaries apply for some (but not all) secondary subjects.
+Visit our Bursaries page for the most up-to-date information about bursaries.

 TES Institute are the teacher training arm of TES Global, one of the largest on-line education training providers in the world.
 TES have an unparalleled reputation for providing high quality on-line training and resources, having access to both the brightest minds in current research and expert teachers in the field.
 TES invest far more of your tuition fee in direct support of you than almost any other provider.
 The 6 half day visits from a subject specialist Pathway tutor; a huge library of on-line subject specialist support materials; and a commitment to a flexible, supportive approach to teacher training in partnership with local schools and expert teachers cannot be beaten.